 Maintaining the sustainability of our oceans, controlling our waters and protecting fishing livelihoods is of paramount importance.

 The Marine Management Organisation has now consulted on proposals to manage activity in four of England’s offshore Marine Protected Areas: Dogger Bank Special Area of Conservation, Inner Dowsing, Race Bank and North Ridge Special Area of Conservation.
-I am aware that the byelaws being proposed aim to prohibit fishing activities where there is evidence that they harm wildlife or damage habitats.
-The byelaws will seek to prohibit the use of bottom towed fishing gear in all four sites and additional restrictions for static gears over sensitive features in two of the sites.
-I am aware that these first four Marine Protected Areas were chosen as a priority to help protect their vibrant and productive undersea environments.
+I am aware that the byelaws proposed aim to ban fishing where there is evidence that they harm wildlife or damage habitats, and will seek to ban the use of bottom towed fishing gear in all four sites, with additional restrictions for static gears over sensitive features in two of the sites.
+I understand that these four Marine Protected Areas were chosen as a priority to help protect their vibrant and productive undersea environments.
 I know the information received from this consultation is now being reviewed and I look forward to the Marine Management Organisation's response.

-I know that Ministers are currently reviewing the UK’s policy on access for supertrawlers.
-This review will be driven by evidence and will need to consider how any measures fit with obligations under the Trade and Cooperation Agreement with the EU, as well as avoid taking any action against individual vessels which could be construed as discriminatory.
+I know that many people have concerns about larger vessels fishing in our waters.
+I would like to assure you that now the Transition Period has ended, ministers are reviewing the UK’s policy on access for supertrawlers.
+This review is being driven by evidence and needs to consider how any measures fit with obligations under the Trade and Cooperation Agreement with the EU, as well as avoid taking any action against individual vessels which could be construed as discriminatory.
 I am pleased that under the Fisheries Act 2020, vessels permitted to fish in UK waters will have to be licensed and comply with UK rules and regulations including those on sustainability.
 Furthermore, licence conditions set by UK Sea Fisheries Authorities will apply to both UK and foreign vessels alike.